 2030 Agenda – Sustainable Development Goals

-In 2015, the UN Member States adopted the 2030 Agenda for Sustainable Development (2030 Agenda) and the Sustainable Development Goals (SDGs) that will steer the promotion of sustainable development in 2016–2030.
-They aim at the eradication of extreme poverty from the world and at ensuring wellbeing in an environmentally sustainable manner.
+In 2015, UN Member States adopted the 2030 Agenda for Sustainable Development (2030 Agenda) and the Sustainable Development Goals (SDGs) to guide the promotion of sustainable development in 2016–2030.
+They aim to eradicate extreme poverty from the world and ensure wellbeing in an environmentally sustainable manner.

 Two African women in traditional dresses cleaning up a maize field.